-''' The shared themes of the first three texts for this week speak more clearly to children than does any particular text.
-So, I’m making thematic rather than scripture based suggestions for all except the gospel reading.
+The shared themes of the first three texts (Zephaniah 3:14-20, Isaiah 12:2-6, and Philippians 4:4-7) for this week speak more clearly to children than does any particular text.
+So, I’m making thematic rather than scripture-based suggestions for all except the gospel reading.
+The theme is that even when things look really bad we can rejoice and trust God because we know that in the end God’s loving power will win.

-Sing “Dona Nobis Pacem” as a round both at the call to worship before you explore the day’s theme and at the benediction reminding worshipers of what they now know about peace and joy.
+Sing “Dona Nobis Pacem” as a round at the call to worship before you explore the day’s theme.
+Then sing it again at the benediction reminding worshipers of what they now know about peace and joy.

-''' If you are ready for a Christmas carol, try “Joy to the World!”
+*** If you are ready for a Christmas carol, try “Joy to the World!”
 The words are too complex for children, but with direction they can get the first line of each verse.
-Before the congregation sings the carol, have them follow along in their hymn books as you point out these opening lines somewhat as follows:
+Before the congregation sings the carol, have worshipers follow along in the hymn books as you point out these opening lines somewhat as follows:

 Why can we sing “Joy to the World”?